 International Mediation Competition

-Loyola students on the mediation team participate each spring in the International Academy of Dispute Resolution (INADR) international mediation competition.
+Loyola students on the mediation team participate each spring in the International Academy of Dispute Resolution (INADR) international mediation tournament.
 The international round of the competition rotates every other year between Loyola and locations outside of the U.S..
-Loyola hosted in 2010, 2012, and 2014 and Loyola students traveled to London and Dublin in 2011 and 2013.
-In 2015 the team will again travel to London and in 2016 the competition returns to Loyola with 60 teams expected from around the world.
+Loyola hosted in 2010, 2012, and 2014 and Loyola students traveled to London and Dublin in 2011, 2013 and 2015.
+In March 2016 the competition returns to Loyola with 60 teams expected from around the world.

 Each year, Loyola competes in the Willem C. Vis International Moot Arbitration Competition.
 Sponsored by Pace Law School, the Vis Moot is an international competition based on a problem governed by the U.N.
 Convention on Contracts for the International Sale of Goods (CISG).
 Loyola sends students to compete in both the Vis Moot, which is held in Vienna, Austria, and in its sister competition, the Vis Moot (East), held in Hong Kong.
 Loyola took first place at the Hong Kong competition in 2014 and has an impressive record of success at both competitions.